mandarpriya/Climate-Analysis/README.md

 ### The spei_index folder contains the script for spei_index analysis
 ### The spei_plots folder contains the plots for spei_index for 3,6,9,12 and annual series respectively.

-## Palmer Drought Severity Index (Self Calibrated):- To be added ......